-5th grade Fall River Elementary yearbook cover designs are on display and winners will be announced soon.
-Students that participated in the design challenge are very excited to see their art on display, and it’s fun to hear students passing by declare which artwork they would choose for the cover.
+5th grade Fall River Elementary yearbook cover designs have been on display, and the winners were recently announced!
+Congratulations to Natalie Shaeffer and Ella Staples for having their designs selected to be on the 2017/2018-yearbook cover.
+Natalie’s will be on the front, and Ella’s will be on the back.
+Students that participated in the design challenge are very excited to see their art on display, and it’s been fun to hear students declare which artwork they would choose for the cover.